DrJohnMelville/Pdf/Docs/Architecture/Overview.md

 renderer assemblies implement these interfaces using various output technologies.
 The PdfReader class is defined in Melville.Pdf.Model.
 PdfReader parses a variety of input objects to a DocumentRenderer class.

+**Pdf.KnownNameGenerator** is a compile time library that defines a number of source generators which generate parts of Pdf.LowLevel.
+This includes the KnownName constants, content stream operator constants, postscript interpreter operator classes, and the standard character mappings.

 ### The Subordinate Parsers
 The PDF standard relies on many file formats defined outside of the PDF specification.
 Many of these formats might be useful outside of the context of PDF parsing.
 For convenience, these parsers are packaged as